 Future Impact of the Award on my Career and Professional Life

 Due to the complete fascination that I have for the history of disability in comics, I have begun an even deeper artistic dive into this history and am exploring the possibility of expanding this presentation into a semester-long college or high school disability studies course.
 The literature review for the current project was moderately comprehensive, yet I'm sure there are more disability/comics discoveries just waiting to be found in our rich history.
+In fact, for my 1-hour presentation at the C2E2 event, there were 93 slides covered.
+Since then, I have assembled more than 425 slides for a more comprehensive study into the amazing topic of Disability in Comics.

-This idea would not have been possible without the Illinois Arts Council Grant, which gave me the funds and extra prestige to present this in places that normally would not have given disability issues as much attention.
+This idea would not have been possible without the Illinois Arts Council Grant, which gave me the start-up funds and extra prestige to present this in places that normally would not have given disability issues as much attention.